igama/docs.binaryedge.io/docs/errors.md

 {
     "status": 401,
     "title": "Unauthorized",
-    "message": "Could not validate token, please review your token" }
+    "message": "Could not validate token.
+Please review your token and try again."
+}
 ```